Skip to main content

 Core Courses (16 credits)

-Once the pre-major courses are completed, students must declare the Cybersecurity major and complete the following courses while maintaining a minimum cumulative GPA of 3.0.
+Once the pre-major foundation courses are completed, students must declare Cybersecurity as their major and successfully complete the subsequent courses with a grade of C- or higher.

 This course introduces principles of computer security with integrated hands-on labs.
 The course prepares students to effectively protect information assets by providing fundamental details about security threats, vulnerabilities, and their countermeasures ranging from a simple computer to enterprise computing.
 Topics include broad range of today's security challenges, common security threats and countermeasures, security management, access control mechanisms, applied cryptography, privacy issues, computer ethics, file system security, and network security.
 Overlap: ICS 382 Computer Security